Mouhammad-Yousuf/LambdaContainer-AAI/README.md

 Understand how CMD and ENTRYPOINT interact
 Both CMD and ENTRYPOINT instructions define what command gets executed when running a container.
 There are a few rules that describe their co-operation.

-        **addetional reading.**
+        **additional reading.**
         Dockerfile should specify at least one of CMD or ENTRYPOINT commands.
         ENTRYPOINT should be defined when using the container as an executable.
         CMD should be used as a way of defining default arguments for an ENTRYPOINT command or for executing an ad-hoc command in a container.
         CMD will be overridden when running the container with alternative arguments.

-next we need to create a container repository in our aws account name the repositry
+next we need to create a container repository in our aws account name the repository

         get-customer

 after the local image we created. use all the default values and name it get-customer click create repository

-once the repository is create you can select it on the console interface and on the top right corner choose
+once the repository is created you can select it on the console interface and on the top right corner choose

         View push commands

-you can now execure AWS Cli 1,3,4 you can safely skip command 2 as we already built the image earlier you can confirm on the local existance of the image locally using the below command
+you can now execute AWS Cli 1,3,4 you can safely skip command 2 as we already built the image earlier you can confirm on the local existence of the image locally using the below command

         docker images